-Additionally, you will find that most weightlifting glove reviews emphasize on the type of fabric used in making the gloves i.e. leather, neoprene, silicone, spandex etc.
+Additionally, you will find that most weightlifting glove reviews emphasize the type of fabric used in making the gloves i.e. leather, neoprene, silicone, spandex, etc.

 Leather is often preferred because of its good grip.
 It also cushions the palms from the bars of the weights.
-Any lightweight glove that has a mesh or sweat wicking fabric around the palms are the most preferred.
-The absorption of sweat helps maintain good grip for longer.
+Any lightweight glove that has a mesh or sweat-wicking fabric around the palms are the most preferred.
+The absorption of sweat helps maintain a good grip for longer.
 Also, neoprene material gloves with silicone and spandex around the palms are also a good choice.